sphynkx/ycplt/README.md

 - **Qwen2.5-3B-Instruct-GGUF** (file `qwen2.5-3b-instruct-q4_k_m.gguf`, ~2 GB) —
   https://huggingface.co/Qwen/Qwen2.5-3B-Instruct-GGUF — the original
-  default on this same reference hardware, ~250s for a full horary answer vs 9B's 400-550s, at the cost of the small-model failure modes above.
+  default on the OLD reference hardware (see "Hardware and why this stack" above), ~250s there for a full horary answer vs 9B's 400-550s, at the cost of the small-model failure modes above.
+On the current i7-8700 reference machine both would run considerably faster than either of those figures.
 - If too slow even at 3B — **Qwen2.5-1.5B-Instruct-GGUF** (faster, lower quality).
 - **Qwen2.5-7B-Instruct, Q4_K_M** (~4.7 GB):
   https://huggingface.co/paultimothymooney/Qwen2.5-7B-Instruct-Q4_K_M-GGUF